rdouglascox/logic_lectures/source/05_the_semantics_of_PL.md

 * so, instead of doing two things at once with truth tables for connectives, we could instead define a truth function and then declare that the truth function is the meaning of the connective
 * finally, we are able to say more precisely what a truth functional connective is: it is any connective whose meaning can be specified as a truth function
+* later in the unit we will ask whether we are able to express all possible truth-functions using the connectives of PL (it turns out that we can)

 # truth values of complex propositions